abitbetter/udacity-drl-nanodegree/p3-collaboration-competition/Report.md

 The chosen algorithm for this project is a Deep Deterministic Policy Gradient (DDPG).
 It is an actor-critic algorithm and uses one neural network for the actor and another for the critic.

 #### Pseudocode
-The implementation is based on the following pseucode from the paper [Continuous Control with Deep Reinforcement Learning](https://arxiv.org/pdf/1509.02971.pdf)
+The implementation is based on the following pseucode from the paper [Continuous Control with Deep Reinforcement Learning](https://arxiv.org/pdf/1509.02971.pdf).

+#### Network Architectures

+#### Hyperparameters

 ### Plot of Rewards